lyxzhb/dstc11-simmc2.1-damo-convai/README.md

 ## **Result**

-For the results of each task, we put the prediction results of the test-std set in the corresponding folder, for example *task1/result*
+For the results of each task, we put the prediction results of the test-std set in the corresponding folder

 ## **Training**